 This policy recognizes the importance of completing prerequisite courses as an integral part earning a graduate degree.

 5.14.1 Importance of Prerequisites

 In the interest of providing an enriched academic classroom experience for all students, FXUA has set forth the following regulations on the completion of the program prerequisite component of certain graduate programs offered.
 Program prerequisite courses are intended to fill in content-area knowledge that may missing from an undergraduate experience, especially when that undergraduate degree is outside of the student's new intended degree area.
 In the interest of having enriched classroom discussions and laying the foundation for all other coursework as quickly as possible, FXUA requires that all students complete all program prerequisites within the first 12 months of study.
-Most students are able to complete all program prerequisites are completed at the discretion of the Program Chair before students can take other graduate-level coursework with the only exception being in cases in which students need to be enrolled full time and they have fewer than three prerequisites remaining (see below).
+Most students are able to complete all program prerequisites within one or two semesters of full-time study.
+Advisors and students will ensure that all undergraduate prerequisites are completed at the discretion of the Program Chair before students can take other graduate-level coursework with the only exception being in cases in which students need to be enrolled full time and they have fewer than three prerequisites remaining (see below).